 Factors Contributing to Increased Diagnoses

-• Impact of the COVID-19 Pandemic: The pandemic has significantly impacted mental health, exacerbating ADHD symptoms and leading more adults to seek diagnosis and treatment (The Pharmaceutical Journal).
+• Impact of the COVID-19 Pandemic: The pandemic has notably affected mental health, intensifying ADHD-related experiences and prompting more adults to seek assessment and support.
+(The Pharmaceutical Journal).

 • Increased Awareness: The rise of ADHD awareness through social media and public figures discussing their diagnoses has reduced stigma, encouraging more people to seek assessments (The Pharmaceutical Journal)